r-spacex/SpaceX-API/CONTRIBUTING.md

 2. New Pull Requests will automatically trigger a Travis CI Build

 3. If the build fails, look at the [Build Logs](https://travis-ci.org/r-spacex/SpaceX-API).
-Changes will not be merged unless the build passes.
+Changes will not be merged unless the build passes

-4. If the build succeeds, the pull request will be merged, and automatically pushed to the staging server at [http://stage.spacexdata.com/v2/](http://stage.spacexdata.com/v2/) for a final check before promoting changes to production at [https://api.spacexdata.com/v2/](https://api.spacexdata.com/v2/).
+4. If the build succeeds, the pull request will be merged, and automatically pushed to the production server at [https://api.spacexdata.com/v2/](https://api.spacexdata.com/v2/)

 ## Database additions / changes / updates